MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 create an Azure private endpoint using Azure PowerShell.md

 ```

-## Create a virtual network and bastion host
+## Task 2: Create a virtual network and bastion host

 You'll create a virtual network, subnet, and bastion host.